unit8co/darts/docs/userguide/torch_forecasting_models.md

 ### Hyperparameter Tuning with Ray Tune
 Hyperparameter tuning is a great way to find the best parameters for your model.
 [Ray Tune](https://docs.ray.io/en/latest/tune/examples/tune-pytorch-lightning.html) provides a convenient way to speed this process up with automatic pruning.

-Here is an example of how to use Ray Tune to with the `NBEATSModel` model.
+Here is an example of how to use Ray Tune to with the `NBEATSModel` model using the [Asynchronous Hyperband scheduler](https://blog.ml.cmu.edu/2018/12/12/massively-parallel-hyperparameter-optimization/).

 ```python
 from darts.models import NBEATSModel